-We want to improve the lives of people aged 50 and over living in Greater Manchester.
-Our vision is that older residents are able to contribute to and benefit from sustained prosperity and enjoy a good quality of life.
+We want to improve the lives of older people in Greater Manchester, so that residents are able to contribute to and benefit from sustained prosperity and enjoy a good quality of life.

-Working with our partners we have set up the Greater Manchester Ageing Hub to coordinate a strategic response to the opportunities and challenges of an ageing population in our city region, focusing on reducing inequalities and ageing well.
+Working with partners we set up the Greater Manchester Ageing Hub to respond to the opportunities and challenges of an ageing population in our city region, focusing on reducing inequalities and ageing well.